 This dessert is also known as Badam Katli or Almond Burfi.
 In this recipe Badam = Almond, Burfi, or Katli = Fudge.
 So this is a literal translation of almond fudge.

-I love using Badam in my dishes, if you also love almonds in your recipes, then you should check out these almond recipes: No Bake Almond Flower Cookies, Almond Rose Rabri, Almond Peas Curry, Almond Flour Cookies, Badam Burfi, 3 Ingredient Almond Flour Cookies, Almond Flour Crackers, and, Coconut Burfi Roll, Chocolate Burfi, Badam Ladoo.
+I love using Badam in my dishes, if you also love almonds in your recipes, then you should check out these almond recipes: No Bake Almond Flower Cookies, Almond Rose Rabri, Almond Peas Curry, Almond Flour Cookies, Badam Burfi, 3 Ingredient Almond Flour Cookies, Almond Flour Crackers, chocolate coated badam roll, peanut katli, and Badam Ladoo.

 Badam Katli is made with the following ingredients: